 13) GO ON A CULTURAL PURSUIT

 Get a hands-on experience and make your own glass creation at Ignis Glass Studio; view the South’s largest collection of American art at the Hunter Museum of American Art; stroll through the Sculpture Fields at Montague Park featuring large-scale pieces by world-renowned artists; or explore the Bluff View Art District’s River Gallery, outdoor Sculpture Garden, bakery, restaurants, and B&B.

 14) CELEBRATE WITH FIREWORKS

-Kick off summer at the Chattanooga Lookouts where they shoot off fireworks postgame every Thursday and Friday night.
-Celebrate Independence Day at the free Pops on the River (July 3) at Coolidge Park with great local food and patriotic music by the Chattanooga Symphony and Opera.
-Or, you can spend the day at Lake Winnepesaukah amusement park where you can ride the Cannon Ball roller coaster and cool off at SoakYa! before watching the fireworks display over the lake (July 1 & 4).
+Kick off summer at the Chattanooga Lookouts where they shoot off fireworks after every Friday home game.
+Celebrate Independence Day at the free Pops on the River at Coolidge Park with great local food and patriotic music by the Chattanooga Symphony and Opera.
+Or, you can spend the day at Lake Winnepesaukah amusement park where you can ride the Cannon Ball roller coaster and cool off at SoakYa! before watching the fireworks display over the lake.